midstar/mediaweb/FAQ.md

 * Access non-media files within your media folder
 * Access any file outside of your media folder

-If you protect your content using a username and password (enable in mediaweb.conf) you should enable TLS/HTTPS (separate server as proxy is currently needed), otherwise it would be possible to sniff the network for your username and password.
+If you protect your content using a username and password (enable in mediaweb.conf) you should enable TLS/HTTPS, otherwise it would be possible to sniff the network for your username and password.

+See [README](README.md) for how to enable authentication and TLS/HTTPS.

 ## How do I view my media?